Home » Attendance

 An authorised absence is where the school has given approval for absence in advance or where the explanation given afterwards has been accepted as satisfactory justification for the absence.
 Parents/carers may not authorise absence; only the school can do this.

 Parents/carers should contact the Attendance Office (by telephone, SIMS Parent App or email) prior to the absence (before 8.30 am if on the day of absence), giving a reason and an expected date of return.
-Wherever possible, pupils should attempt to arrange non-school activities outside of their timetable / school day.
+Wherever possible, students should attempt to arrange non-school activities outside of their timetable / school day.

 • A medical appointment